 • Skin cancers.
 This is why all pigmented lesions need to be evaluated by a doctor to make sure they are not malignant prior to treatment!

 • Seborrheic keratoses, also called DPN, or dermatosis papulose nigra.
 These can be lasered, curetted (removed using a scraping tool) or both.
 They are usually darker than the surrounding skin and often crusty, dry and raised.

 • Dyschromia from sun exposure—irregular skin tone usually due to alternating areas of more and less skin damage, typically with solar lentigines (sun spots) mixed in.

 • PIH—postinflammatory hyperpigmentation; brownish pigmented scar.
 This could be over a surgical incision scar, old acne scars, etc. PIH is more common in darker skin types.

 • Solar lentigines (sunspots, such as on the face or hands in an older white farmer).

 • Café au lait spots—flat, creamy, light brown areas, usually from 1-10 cm across, the color of coffee with cream.
 These are common on the abdomen and thorax.

-• Nevus of Ota—facial lesions, common in Asians and Latinos, usually flat, heavily pigmented, often involving the cheek, orbit, nose and/or eye.
-The laser treatment process with pigmented lesion treatment is not painting, but a point and shoot type of treatment.
+• Nevus of Ota—facial lesions, common in Asians and Latinos, usually flat, heavily pigmented, often involving the cheek, orbit, nose, and/or eye.
+The laser treatment process with pigmented lesion treatment is not painting, but a point-and-shoot type of treatment.
 One uses a separate laser head that has an adjustable size.
 Small lesions are sometimes treated with a single pulse, larger lesions require multiple pulses.
 After treatment, there is sometimes a frosted appearance and the area will usually turn pink.
 The brown spot may turn darker for a while after treatment and then lighten up within a month.
-After a month or so the treatment can be repeated until the desired lightening has been achieved.
+After a month or so the treatment can be repeated until the desired lighting has been achieved.
 Often, 1 treatment is enough.